PythonWorkshop/intro-to-sklearn/README.md

 ### Setting up a development environment

+> Note: the requirements.txt file above is a snapshot of the latest `pip` installed packages from a successful ML ecosystem.  `conda` should install the best dependencies for the `scikit-learn` used and may have different versions.

 It is generally best practice to have a distinct development environment for various Python projects.
 There are multiple options available to do this such as virtualenv and Conda.
 For this project, we will be using the [Conda](https://www.continuum.io/why-anaconda) environment.

 To get started, you can install [miniconda3](http://conda.pydata.org/docs/install/quick.html) to get python3 as well as python2.